How it works

 Sessions are shared.
 The AI can target a tab you opened, and you can pick up where the AI left off.- You open a tab.
 The AI can see it and interact with it.

 - The AI opens a session.
-You can watch via the live view URL or open the same tab.
+Watch in the built-in browser tab, or via the live view URL for cloud sessions.

 - Extension sessions.
 Your Chrome window is the AI session.
 The AI navigates the same browser you see.